williamg/ugly/README.md

 - `-s`: Set the websocket port.
 Make sure this is different from the port used to server the viewer (default is `4444`)

+### Examples
+There's an example included in the `examples` directory.
+You can run it in either of the following ways:

+If you have python:

+    python examples/midpointDisplacement.py | ugly

+If you don't (or if you do and don't want to use it)

+    python examples/midpointDisplacementOutput.txt | ugly -r 1

 ### Commands
 To learn more about the commands supported by **ugly**, please refer to the wiki page:
 [Commands](https://github.com/williamg/ugly/wiki/Commands)